Why New Hardware Startups Fail and How to Make Sure Yours Doesn’t

 In both of these scenarios there is a length of time between when you spend money on inventory and when you finally get paid.
 This creates a serious cash flow problem.
-You need a considerable investment to keep your hardware startup afloat during the early days.
+You will need a considerable investment to keep your hardware startup afloat during these early days.

 Most entrepreneurs focus all of their effort on product development while neglecting the most important part of launching a new hardware product: selling it.
 Without sales nothing else you do really matters.

 For many entrepreneurs the idea of actively selling is downright scary, especially for more technical entrepreneurs.
 I know, because it was terrifying for me, and it forced me outside of my comfort zone.

 But to be a successful entrepreneur, you absolutely need to embrace going outside of your comfort zone.
 If an introvert like me can muster the courage to call on large retailers, manage a team of 20 sales people, and run a tradeshow booth, then so can you!